 We outlined 2 important notes as a conclusion from our research:

 - Social Media is most superior as expected because it supports the highest amount of engagement mechanisms.
 It’s the latest evolution of online communities and is clearly a must-have if you’re developing one.

 - It’s still a good idea to use a chat tool so you can enable chat channels.
 They are super useful when it comes to connecting people from your community who have similar interests (sports, technology, music, etc…)

-The tools a coworking space can use to engage its community
+The tools you can use to engage your community online

 To successfully engage your coworking community, you’ll need to use multiple tools.

-Step 1: Using Social Media as a base to gather and engage your community
+Step 1: Using Social Media to gather and engage your community

 You’ll probably want to use a single social media platform, so you don’t spend tons of time managing multiple.